Capital One: Automated dialing to customers' phones

 In August 2014, Capital One and three collection agencies entered into an agreement to pay $75.5 million to end a consolidated class action lawsuit pending in the United States District Court for the Northern District of Illinois alleging that the companies used an automated dialer to call customers' cellphones without consent, which is a violation of the Telephone Consumer Protection Act of 1991.
-It is notable that this legal action involved informational telephone calls, which are not subject to the "prior express written consent" requirements which have been in place for telemarketing calls since October 2013.
+This legal action involved informational telephone calls, which are not subject to the "prior express written consent" requirements in place for telemarketing calls since October 2013.

-July 2019 security breach
+July 2019 data breach

-Capital One publicly acknowledged on July 29, 2019, that they had found unauthorized access had occurred ten days earlier by an individual who had breached the account and identity security of 106 million people in the United States and Canada, one of the largest data breaches of personal information.
-The FBI arrested Paige Thompson, who had previously worked as a software engineer for Amazon Web Services, Capital One's cloud hosting company.
-Capital One declared that Thompson had accessed about 140,000 Social Security numbers, a million Canadian social insurance numbers; 80,000 bank account numbers, and an unknown number of names and addresses of customers.
-Capital One began offering free credit monitoring services and identity protection to those affected by the breach.
+In July 2019, in one of the largest data breaches of personal information, Capital One found unauthorized access had occurred by an individual who had breached the account and identity security of 106 million people in the United States and Canada.

+The FBI arrested Paige Thompson, who had previously worked as a software engineer for Amazon Web Services, a cloud computing hosting company used by Capital One.
+Thompson had accessed about 140,000 Social Security numbers, a million Canadian Social insurance numbers; 80,000 bank account numbers, and an unknown number of names and addresses of customers.
+Capital One began offering free credit report monitoring services and identity theft protection to those affected by the breach.
 It was ultimately determined there was no evidence the data was shared by Thompson.

-Amazon stated that the security vulnerability she used to access Capital One could have been discovered by anyone, the information that facilitated her activity was not gained from work at Amazon, and that she gained access via "a misconfiguration of the (Capital One-designed) web application and not the underlying (Amazon-designed) cloud-based infrastructure".
+Amazon stated that the security vulnerability used to access the Capital One records could have been discovered by anyone, the information that facilitated her activity was not gained from work at Amazon, and that she gained access via "a misconfiguration of the (Capital One-designed) web application and not the underlying (Amazon-designed) cloud-based infrastructure".

 In 2022, Thompson was convicted of five felonies and two misdemeanors.
 She was sentenced to time served and five years of probation.

-Capital One response

-Capital One was alerted to the breach on July 17, 2019, 12 days before they publicly acknowledged it.
+Capital One was alerted to the breach on July 17, 2019, 12 days before it was publicly acknowledged.
 Several Capital One customers stated that the first time they heard about the hack was through the media and the bank did not disclose the breach or explain its implications to affected customers.
 On social media and in the mainstream press, Capital One's contradictory July 2019 press statement was mocked for saying "No bank account numbers or Social Security numbers were compromised," but then listing hundreds of thousands of bank account numbers and Social Security numbers that were compromised.

-Federal Reserve action

-On August 6, 2020, the Federal Reserve Board of Governors announced a cease and desist order against Capital One resulting from the breach.
+In August 2020, the Federal Reserve Board of Governors announced a cease and desist order against Capital One resulting from the data breach.
 The order mandated, among other things, significant improvements in Capital One's governance, risk management and compliance (GRC) practices.
 The Federal Reserve ended the enforcement action in 2023.